will-wow/contacts/docs/blog.md

 </div>
 ```

 The heart of Svelte's magic is "reactivity".
-Every `let` deceleration sets up a listener, where any time that variable is assigned to, the change triggers a render of the component.
-So when the `increment` function calls `count++`, the component will re-render, which will update the `Count` being shown to the user by `Count {count}`.
+Every `let` deceleration sets up a listener, where any time the variable is assigned to, the change triggers a render of the component.
+So when the `increment` function calls `count++`, the component will re-render, which will update the value shown to the user by `Count {count}`.

 Since you often want to do calculations based on state, Svelte also has the "reactive declaration" symbol, `$:`.
-It's like a `let` declaration, but whenever any variable referenced in the expression — `count` in this case — is updated, the expression is re-run, `remaining`'s value is updated, and the component is re-rendered. `$:` declares a relationship, where `remaining` should always be `10 - count`.
+It's like a `let` declaration, but whenever any variable referenced in the expression — `count` in this case — is updated, the expression is re-run, the new variable's value is updated, and the component is re-rendered. `$:` declares a relationship, where `remaining` should always be `10 - count`.
 This might seem weird, but it's conceptually the same as declaring a variable that you know will be re-calculated in every React render loop — except that `remaining` will get recalculated *only* when `count` changes.

-Reactivity means that you're able to do simple assignment in Svelte.
-But unlike a runtime library like old AngularJS, Svelte can compile to a something that stays performant.
-But because that complexity is hidden, Rails devs don't have to learn a whole new programming paradigm just to write a little component.
+Reactivity means that you're able to do simple assignment in Svelte, but without the performance hit from something like AngularJS's digest cycles.
+But because the complexity of setting up listeners is hidden by the compiler, Rails devs don't have to learn a whole new programming paradigm just to write a little Svelte component.
 They can assign like they would in Ruby, and everything just works.

 If you want to see what comes out of the compiler, Svelte has a nice online REPL that lets you code a component, run it, and see its compiled output.
-[Here's the](https://svelte.dev/repl/5d2edc49838f479eb1a784be0cb01f43?version=3.10.0) `[CountDown](https://svelte.dev/repl/5d2edc49838f479eb1a784be0cb01f43?version=3.10.0)` [component](https://svelte.dev/repl/5d2edc49838f479eb1a784be0cb01f43?version=3.10.0).
+[Here's the CountDown component](https://svelte.dev/repl/5d2edc49838f479eb1a784be0cb01f43?version=3.10.0).

 ## Rails Integration

-Svelte works great for full SPAs, and there are a lot of great tutorials about that.
+Svelte works well for full SPAs, and there are a lot of great tutorials about that.
 But this post will focus on the case where you've got a working server-rendered web app, and you want to add a little dynamic content to it.
-So if you’ve got a server-rendered app, and were intrigued by that quick Svelte intro, then let’s see how to integrate it into your app!
+So if you’ve got a something like a Rails app, and were intrigued by that quick Svelte intro, then let’s see how to bring them together!

 This example will use Rails, but if you're using another framework like Python's Django or Elixir's Phoenix then this all still applies.
 There's just a little glue code you'll have to add to your app, while I've got a library for integrating with Rails.